How to Bleed Air and Add Fluid to Your Hydraulic Floor Jack for Optimal Performance

 Replace the Filler Plug: Once the oil is topped off and all air appears to be purged, carefully replace the filler plug and tighten it down to seal the reservoir.

-4. Test the Jack's Performance
+4. Test for Optimal Performance

 The final step is to verify that the bleeding process worked and that your jack is operating optimally.